Garyandtang/Paper-reading-note/01_trajectory_optimization/01_trajectory_optimization.md

 Some drawbacks:

 * **Time allocation** should be done at the very beginning, how to allocate the time efficiently deserve to study.
 One paper by Gao Fei study optimal time allocation is [here](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=8593579).
 * **Dynamic infeasible.** Even through they proved that the quadrotor is differentially flat, the pitch and roll are not considered here.
 One method to solve this problem is that  using **inverse dynamics** to transfer pitch to force to acceleration and add it to constraint during optimization.
-I am not pretty sure about the singularity issue, deserve to study.
+I am not pretty sure about the singul**Sampling based motion planning** eliminates the system dynamics constraints, the control inputs are calculated using inverse dynamics.arity issue, deserve to study.